LitDennis13/odin-admin-dash/README.md

 "Main content - Announcements" commit

 1. Edited line 39-42 in "project-styles.css" to add a bigger gap between the project title and project description.
-2. Edited "index.html" to include trending title
+2. Edited "index.html" to include trending title.
 3. Edited "trending-styles.css" to include styling for trending title.
 4. Edited line 10 in "main-content-styles.css" to include a row gap to make a gap between the announcements and trending.

+"Main content - Trending" commit

+1. Added "images.png", "images2.jpeg", and "images3.jpeg" to Profile Pictures.